brillout/goldpage/readme.md

 ## Why `ssr-coin`

-`ssr-coin` is about making SSR as easy as possible without taking away your freedom.
+`ssr-coin` is about making SSR as easy as possible while not taking away your freedom.

 <br/>
 :dove:&nbsp;&nbsp; <b>Freedom</b>